ddungz/uiac/README.md

-# ND9991 - Course 2 - Infrastructure as Code
+# Infrastructure as Code

-This repository contains the starter code for the final project of course 2 Infrastructure as Code in the Cloud DevOps Engineer Nanodegree.
+The starter code for the Infrastructure as Code project.

-Please note that all supporting material for this course can be found in [this Github repository](https://github.com/udacity/cd12352-Deploy-Infrastructure-as-Code).

 # Deploy a high-availability web app using CloudFormation